Making the Elite: Top Jobs, Disparities, and Solutions: Data Overview

 \subsection{Students}

-The administrative data belong to the job placement cycles corresponding to four years: 2012, 2013, 2014, and 2015.
-Online Appendix Table~\ref{tab:descriptive statistics students appendix} shows the total number of students belonging to each caste for each college degree.\footnote{Indian colleges implement quotas under the labels ``General" (advantaged) and ``Non-General" (disadvantaged).} There are 4207 students in the sample.
-Male students comprise about 90\% of the sample.
-Caste in the data is self-declared by students and is used as the basis for quota-based policies in admissions.
-These policies equalize the share of both disadvantaged and advantaged castes \emph{within each college major}.
+The administrative data belong to the job placement cycles corresponding to four years: e.g., 2012, 2013, 2014, and 2015 (exact years omitted to preserve anonymity).
+Online Appendix Table~\ref{tab:descriptive statistics students appendix} shows the total number of students belonging to each caste for each college degree.
+There are 4207 students in the sample.
+Male students comprise about 90\% of the sample.\footnote{The fraction of males in the data is typical of those observed in elite technical colleges in India \citep{datta2017}.} Caste in the data is self-declared by students and is used as the basis for quota-based policies in admissions.\footnote{Indian colleges implement quotas under the labels ``General" (advantaged) and ``Non-General" (disadvantaged).} These policies equalize the share of both disadvantaged and advantaged castes \emph{within each college major}.
 Therefore, nearly 50\% of the students are from disadvantaged castes for three of the four college degrees in the sample (Section~\ref{sec:historical detour}).\footnote{The Master of Science (M.S.) degree has a slightly larger proportion of advantaged castes. \citet{krishna2015} also document similar patterns.}

-There are four college degrees in the sample.
-They are the Bachelor of Technology (B.Tech.), Dual, Master of Technology (M.Tech.) and Master of Science (M.S.) degrees.
+The four college degrees in the sample are the Bachelor of Technology (B.Tech.), Dual, Master of Technology (M.Tech.), and Master of Science (M.S.) degrees.
 A Dual degree integrates undergraduate and post-graduate studies.
 I omit students pursuing a different Master of Science (M.Sc.) degree, as they comprise less than 2\% of the student population.\footnote{There are two different Master of Science degrees offered at the college.
 M.S., which is included in the sample, has an industry focus.
 M.Sc., which is not included in the sample, is a much smaller program with a research focus.}

-\textbf{College admissions criteria.} Students are admitted to the elite college through entrance exams based on caste-major-specific cutoffs that comprise the \emph{only} criterion for college admission.
+\textbf{College admissions criteria.} Students are admitted to the elite college through entrance exams based on caste-major-specific cutoffs that comprise the \emph{only criterion for college admission}.